-- i) have a mandate based on a broad political consensus derived from an agreement between all the major political parties at the time of its establishment; - ii) enjoy credibility based on political independence and the ability to respond to requests for studies and opinions; - iii) have a clear mandate for its obligations and prerogatives established by Law; - iv) independence and non-partisanship, including independence of political influence; - v) have a leadership selected on the basis of its technical competence and detachment from political engagement, chosen by consensus by several political parties and endorsed by Parliament, with proven expertise in economics and public finance analysis and management; - vi) benefit from independence of operational and financial management;
+- i) have a mandate derived from a broad political consensus resulting from an agreement between all the major political parties at the time of their establishment; - ii) enjoy credibility based on political independence and the ability to respond to requests for studies and opinions; - iii) To have a clear mandate of its obligations and prerogatives established by Law; - iv) Independence and non-partisanship, including independence of political influence;

-- vii) have unrestricted access to information on the economy and public finances in particular, with any restrictions due to confidentiality and national security only with respect to that established by law; - viii) be provided with a clearly defined governance structure in the Law establishing the entity; - ix) adhere to strict observance of standards and rules with respect to conflicts of interest; - x) be provided with resources allocated through the government budget, subject to rules of allocation and management similar to other independent bodies with a multi-year perspective; - xi) maintain transparent relations with the media; - xii) be accountable and liable, including coordinating their products with the budget cycle so as to support Parliament in its analyses and deliberations on the annual budget, as well as the obligation to make statements to specialized parliamentary committees whenever it is called to do so; - xiii) be subject to an independent evaluation of its activities and products, conducted periodically by a panel of independent experts with an international composition; - xiv) all this based on a legal framework brought to Parliament by the Government and approved by consensus, in the context of a Memorandum of Understanding to establish channels and formal procedures for communication and exchange of information with the main government entities with which CFIM would have to collaborate closely in order to fulfill its mandate (e.g. Ministry of Economy and Finance, Court of Auditors, Central Bank, Tax Authority, Secretariat of the Assembly of the Republic, large public companies, among others).
+- a leadership selected on the basis of its technical competence and distancing from political engagement, chosen by consensus of several political parties and endorsed by Parliament, with proven competence in economics, and analysis and management of public finances; - v) enjoy independence of operational and financial management; - vi) have unrestricted access to information on the economy and public finances in particular, and any restriction due to confidentiality and national security is only that established by law; - vii) Be provided with a governance structure clearly defined in the law establishing the entity; - viii) adhere to strict observance of standards and rules of conflicts of interest; - ix) be provided with resources allocated through the State budget, subject to similar allocation and management rules to other independent agencies with a multi-year perspective; - x) maintain transparent relations with the media; - xi) be subject to accountability, including the linkage of its products with the budget cycle so as to support Parliament in its analysis and deliberations on the annual budget, as well as the obligation to make statements to specialized parliamentary committees whenever that called to such; - xii) be subject to an independent evaluation of CFIM's assets and products by a panel of independent experts with international composition, conducted periodically; - xiii) All of this based on a legal framework brought to parliament by the government and approved by consensus, and a Memorandum of Understanding practice to establish channels and formal procedures for communication and exchange of information with the main government entities with which ISBM would have to collaborate in order to strictly comply with its mandate (i.e. Ministry of Economy and Finance, Administrative Court, Central Bank, Tax Authority, Secretariat of the Assembly of the Republic, large public companies, among others).